KexterPL/DBM/README.md

 - **Clone Channel**
   - Text channel able to clone include `Channel Name`, `Slow Mode`, `NSFW`, `Topic`, `Permissions`
   - Voice channel able to clone include `Channel Name`, `User Limit`, `Bitrate`, `Permissions`
+- **Delete Member Data** Delete specific member data or leave it blank to delete all member data
+- **Delete Server Data** Delete specific server data or leave it blank to delete all server data

 ## Raw Data Function
 - **curse_word_detect_event** This event will detect all message send by all of member and then detect if include in the `curse list`